Understanding Solar Panels In The Philippines

 What are the parts of solar panel?

-Solar panel systems include hardware parts that support and maintain its durability, among these parts include:
+Philippine Solar systems include hardware parts that support and maintain its durability, among these parts include:

 The panels make the most crucial and important part of the solar panel system, hence, it is the most expensive among all parts.
 Usually, they’re the most familiarized part of the system, and are often installed outside the home, most likely on the roof area for direct access to the sunlight.